Expand Preschool and Full-Day Kindergarten Programs

 English Language Learners

-English Language Learners (ELL) are seriously disadvantaged in our schools.
-As a result, they are over-represented in the population of students that do not graduate high school.
-In Arizona, nearly twice as many Hispanic students drop out compared to their White non-Hispanic peers.
+English Language Learning (ELL) students are seriously disadvantaged in our schools.
+As a result, Arizona has the lowest graduation rate of ELL students in the country and nearly twice as many Hispanic students drop out compared to their White non-Hispanic peers.
 These students face systematic discrimination due to unfair disciplinary policies and the requirement to demonstrate learning on English-only exams.

 My research at the University of Arizona and research nationwide demonstrates that students who are supported with learning English in their native language show higher proficiency in both languages.
 Bilingual education improves overall academic performance, graduation rates, and consequently, the ability of students participate fully in society.
-Unfortunately, our state has chosen to ignore these data.
+We must treat bilingualism as a professional asset, not a deficit.

 Support Special Education

 As a speech therapist in the public schools, I serve on a Special Education team that works to improve academic achievement and life skills of students with disabilities.
 I love spending every day helping students improve their communication and speech ability.
-To better serve my students with cognitive impairments, I completed additional training to serve students who cannot speak, many of whom use electronic devices to talk.
-These students need a voice in government who understands our complicated Special Education system and often complex needs of individual students.
+Our students with disabilities need a voice in government who understands our complicated Special Education system and often complex needs of individual students.

 Many of these students see a wide array of specialists and receive occupational therapy, physical therapy, behavioral support, and assistive technology to be successful in school.
 The process of receiving services is intimidating and overwhelming.
 I am committed to programs that provide resources and training to families who need support.